 He says after I already explained why that doesn’t have to be true.

 There was an awkward moment where neither of us spoke.
-This happened often between Blaine and I. We only hung out because we shared mutual friends.
+This happened often between Blaine and me.

-After a not-fake trip to the bathroom, I set the card down on the table by my bedside and used my phone to turn off the lights.
-Bulbs all across the apartment slowly faded, and I rolled into bed.
+Having read it for perhaps the thirtieth time, I set the card down on my bedside table and used an app on my phone to turn off the lights.
+Bulbs all across the apartment faded, and I rolled into the covers.